jakerella/jordankasper.com/content/posts/nomad-js-a-new-way-to-learn.md

 ---
-title: NomadJS: A new way to learn
+title: "NomadJS: A new way to learn"
 collection: posts
 date: 2014-12-17
 tags: javascript, community, learning